Insights

 Once you’ve made your choice, then your provider should help you get everything up and running.
 If you’re getting an upgraded connection, such as full-fibre broadband, then they may need to carry out a survey of your property and the line to the cabinet before carrying out the work needed to install the full-fibre cable.
 You’ll also get a new box where the line enters your house and a dedicated compatible router.

-At Jurassic Fibre, we make every stage as easy as it can be, and will guide you through each step of the process so you know exactly what’s going to happen.
+At Jurassic Fibre, we make every stage as easy as it can be and will guide you through each step of the process so you know exactly what to expect.

 Cheap broadband without a phone line